keithdunnett/sgminer-recipes/WIN10_DUAL_BOOT_UBUNTU.md

-# Install Windows & dual boot with Ubuntu
+# Dual Boot Win10 + Ubuntu mining rig
 Installing and using Windows is not generally a priority aspect of setting up a Linux mining rig, but if you want the ability to flash
 RX470s and RX480s in place with ATiFlash, or use the Polaris Bios Editor, or simply evaluate both Windows and Linux on the same hardware, a dual boot setup may well be indicated.